RumorsHackerSchool/zwerd.com/ZWERDv4/_posts/2017-11-27-SQL-Injection.md

 ![sql-injection-051.png](/assets/images/sql-injection-051.png)
 **Figure 51** Blind base.

-To work around that case we going to use sqlmap
+To work around that case we going to use sqlmap, first of all I want you to read about [sqlmap]()

 ### How to migrate that vulnerability.
 **coming soon**